msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/5_Monitor, Troubleshoot, and Optimize Azure Solutions/5_2_Monitoring_and_Logging_solutions/readme.md

       - momentary loss of network connectivity to components and services
       - temporary unavailability of a service, or timeout when service is busy
     - challenges to transient faults
-      - it can have huge effect on perceived availability of an application. so, following challenges must be overcome by the app:
+      - it can have a huge effect on the perceived availability of an application. so, the following challenges must be overcome by the app:
         - app must be able to detect faults when they occur, and determine if faults are likely to be transient.
         - app must be able to retry the operation if fault is likely transient
         - app must use appropriate strategies for retries which must specify no. of times it should retry.